|Date of Report: Friday, 15th November 2019|

 Gubu & Maden dams.

 Most of the visitors to this picturesque venue are hikers but there is some interesting trout fishing as well.
-The Cata River contains wild browns, small in the forested upper reaches but larger in the bottom section.
+The Cata River contains wild browns in the forested upper reaches but larger in the bottom section.
 The nearby Mnyameni Dam which is low at the moment contains plenty of pan sized wild rainbows which are very hard fighting.
 There are also a few browns from a previous stocking.
 Small natural flies, especially brown, work well and most of the fish are taken near the inlet or off the wall with most of the bigger fish taken from the wall..

 This small stream is very low at the moment.
 Postpone any visit until the rains start.